ashutoshmjain/gita/src/mathuraChap09.md

 Each of these seven colors is a statement of separation.
 For example, Green is a signal that all the other colors left it alone - a separation occurred yet it survived.
 What color is it that we don't see when we our eyes see the peaceful Green?

 He waited a bit for the Fairy and her Friend to respond.
 Finding them silent but curious, he added - white light minus Green is Magenta.
+Anything that appears green must absorb the Magenta out of white light.

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" !
 The key thing is - looking at something you can never tell it was an "inverse" of something else - the inverse is just another shade.
 The truth however is - every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another.

-O - you mean what happened on the boat was a public view and the more complexity was hidden beneath - said Fairy - her tone borderline smug.
+O - you mean what happened on the boat was a public view and more complexity was hidden beneath - said Fairy - her tone borderline smug.
+She was obviously frustrated with the social media responses to her post.

 We are getting there.
 Let it sink in for a bit - he said, as he gulped the last ounce from his tumbler - what we observe is the public key but  the private key is always hidden.
 What appears trivial has certain underlying complexity - it is a knot!
 The color and it's anti color are tied to each other though only one appears observable at a time.